trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 headers below are the questions that we have to answer for the application.

-The application deadline was March 11, 3pm pacific time.
+The application deadline is March 11, 3pm pacific time.

 **I have submitted the application.
 I can still edit it before the deadline, so if you make any additional changes before then (less than an hour from this writing), I can add them.
 But please ping me on IRC if you do.**